Notes on the Geography of Peninsular India: Panaji

 A few blocks inland, and on a hill from which mariners could readily spy it, the Church of the Immaculate Conception was opened in 1541--at the height of Goa's glory--but rebuilt in 1619.
 The facade was rebuilt yet again to make way for the great bell added in 1871.
 That bell wasn't new; it had been in the Augustinian Church in Old Goa, and like so much there was recycled to Panaji.
 The steps were added at the same time.

 The most interesting part of Panaji may be its eastern edge, bounded by the Ourem River.
-This was swampy until reclaimed during 1851-55, the term of Governor José Joaquim Januario Lapa, Baron and afterwards Viscount of Villa Nova de Ourem.
-The river is still called the Ourem.
-So is the riparian street, once the main highway to points south.
+This was swampy until reclaimed during the term in the early 1850s of Governor José Joaquim Januario Lapa, Baron and afterwards Viscount of Villa Nova de Ourem.
+Both the river and street carry his name.

 The neighborhood is called Sao Thome, after this tiny church, built in 1849.

-The city desperately needs (well, OK, it's not panic stations, it would just be helpful if the city posted)information signs or some equivalent way for visitors to know what they're looking at.
+The city desperately needs (well, OK, it's not panic stations, but it would be helpful if the city posted)information signs so visitors knew what they were looking at.
 There's plenty of information available for Old Goa, but little for Panaji.
 One exception is this old house, Casa Moeda, converted to government use in 1834.
 That little triangular sign between the last two arches is just the thing.